 To achieve this aim, various verification techniques for message-passing programs based on behavioral type systems will be rigorously related by applying a new reference framework that will be developed.
 A key innovation will be the use of the Curry-Howard correspondence for concurrency, the most principled link between computation and logic, to articulate a unified theory of correctness.
 These developments will crucially exploit our recent underpinning results and our long track record on comparative expressiveness for concurrency.
 These foundational results will be validated through case studies and tool prototypes.

 This project will deliver a sorely missing foundational reference for many advanced verification techniques that target the correctness problem in message-passing concurrency.
 In the longer term, the project outcomes will ensure that message-passing programs work seamlessly when deployed in society.

-- None at the moment - but stay tuned.
+- February 2019: There are no PhD / postdoc positions open at the moment - but stay tuned.

 - If you have your own source of funding (already acquired): send an email to Pérez (subject: “Supervision for Externally Funded PhD”) together with a detailed CV and a motivation letter.